 There are a few splash/water areas where kids can cool off at California Adventure, so it’s wise to bring a change of clothes, small towel and water proof shoes (kids must keep shoes on) if you are going there and plan to get super wet.

-Bring long sleeves or a hoodie.
-It can be very hot during the daytime, but cool down considerably once the sun starts to set, so plan for all seasons.
+Regardless of the season, bring long sleeves or a hoodie.
+It can be very hot during the daytime, but cool down considerably once the sun starts to set, so plan for all types of weather.

 If you plan to stay through the fireworks, bring your child’s pajamas and change them before you head to the car.
 More often than not they will be fast asleep before you exit the parking lot!
 Also, consider bringing noise canceling headphones for kids who are sensitive to loud noises.
 The fireworks echo quite a bit and sound much louder than normal.

-Cell phone batteries run out quickly, especially if you use your phone to take photos or for entertainment in the lines.
+If you don’t have a battery pack, bring your charger and keep an eye out for charging outlets.
 Here is an amazing list of free outlets to charge your phone at Disneyland and California Adventure.
 Also, look in the plants as there are usually covered outlets there somewhere.
 The staff won’t always let you charge for free, but if you are just hanging out, they may not even notice!
-Alternatively, purchase a power bank to provide extra charge for your phone when the battery starts to run low.

 There is so much to share about making the best of a visit to Disneyland.
 For more detailed information on our favorite toddler friendly rides at both parks check out my post with recommendations for attractions/rides for Disneyland and California Adventure.